-Key management personnel: Key management personnel are defined as members of the College Leadership Team and were represented by the following in 2019/20: Jason Austin, Principal and CEO; Accounting Officer Tracey Mace-Akroyd, Deputy Principal and CEO (from October 2019) Kate Noble, Executive Director of Finance Jane Hartog, Executive Director of Human Resources and Marketing Tony De'Ath, Executive Director of Corporate Services Cheryl Martin, Assistant Principal Claire Godfrey, Assistant Principal Angela Bates, Assistant Principal Jana Checkley, Director of Higher Education and Skills (left 31 August 2019) Natalie James, Director of Funding & Contracts (left 31 August 2019) Lisa Wilson, Director of Apprenticeships Sally Steadman, Director of Marketing and Learner Recruitment (started 6 April 2020) Left the Group at or prior to the end of the financial year Board of Governors: A full list of Governors is on pages 15-16 of these financial statements.
-Details of people acting as Clerk to the Corporation throughout the period are on page 16.
-Bankers: Barclays Bank PO Box 1385 2 Arena Court SHEFFIELD S9 2LF National Westminster Bank Plc PO Box 4 69 Bridge Street WORKSOP Nottinghamshire S80 1DJ Royal Bank of Scotland Plc 2 nd Floor 41 Cornmarket DERBY DE1 2DG
+Key management personnel: Key management personnel are defined as members of the College Leadership Team and were represented by the following in 2020/21: Jason Austin, Principal and CEO; Accounting Officer Tracey Mace-Akroyd, Deputy Principal and CEO Kate Noble, Executive Director of Finance (left July 2021) Gavin Teasdale, Interim Executive Director of Finance Jane Hartog, Executive Director of Human Resources and Marketing Tony De'Ath, Executive Director of Corporate Services Cheryl Martin, Assistant Principal Claire Godfrey, Assistant Principal Lisa Wilson, Director of Apprenticeships (left March 2021) Rebecca Blackburn, Director of Marketing and Learner Recruitment Daniel Stanbra, Director of Adult Education Left the Group at or prior to the end of the financial year Board of Governors: A full list of Governors is on pages 16-17 of these financial statements.
+Details of people acting as Clerk to the Corporation throughout the period are on page 17.
+Bankers: National Westminster Bank Plc PO Box 4 69 Bridge Street WORKSOP Nottinghamshire S80 1DJ Lloyds Bank 1 High Street SHEFFIELD S1 2GA